FreemindNation/calculator/README.md

 This is a calculator project as part of the Odin Project curriculum.
-I will use javaScript, HTML and CSS  to complete the project. more details will be added as i go along.
+I will use javaScript, HTML and CSS  to complete the project. more details will be added as i go along